planetoftheweb/planetoftheweb.github.io/_site/posts/2015-08-13-Getting-the-Right-Social-Media-Followers.md

 ---
 layout: post.njk
-title: 'Getting the Right Social Media Followers'
+title: "Getting the Right Social Media Followers"
 summary: "Everyone talks about getting a lot of followers in social media, but what does that really mean?
 And why is it even important?
 Well everyone is wrong.
 I'm much happier when I focus on getting the right type of followers."
 hero: /images/posts/rightsocialmedia.png
 thumb: /images/posts/rightsocialmedia_tn.png
+category: posts
 tags:
   - social media
 ---